danielMicallef/danielMicallef.github.io/_posts/2022-07-09-what-to-look-for-in-a-nutrition-label.md

 Fibre and sugars are usually listed as part of the carbohydrate content.
 Noting whether the majority of the carbohydrates originate from fibre or from sugar is important.
 As a general rule, **the higher the fibre and the lower the sugar content**, the better.
 Fibre is usually found naturally in wholegrains, fruit and vegetables.

-### 4.Gluten Free is healthy
+### 4.Gluten Free - is it the healthier option?

 ![GF]({{ site.baseurl }}/assets/images/blog_images/22_9.png)

-This is not true.
+You **do not need** to choose gluten free items as a healthier option.
+This is **not** true.
 Many marketing strategies used the term “gluten-free” to sell their item as the healthier option with respect to their competitors.
 For example, a bag of apples is naturally gluten-free, however food industries have used the gluten-free label even on foods that are obviously gluten free to make them more attractive and sometimes pricier.
 **If you’re not suffering from coeliac disease or are gluten intolerant, then you do not need to opt for gluten free foods.** In order to replace gluten in bread, manufacturers often add corn syrup or sugar instead, so be careful, gluten free options might not aid your waist line.

 ### 5.Saturated fats